 How much does life insurance cost?

 The price of life insurance has fallen considerably over the past few years, so premiums shouldn’t break the bank.

 If you have a policy which you took out several years ago, you might be able to find cover at a cheaper price, even though you are older.
 It’s certainly worth running a comparison quote to see if a better deal is available.

 Don’t, however, cancel your existing policy until you’ve definitely got other cover in place.

 Previously, women could expect to pay lower premiums than men for life cover, as they have a longer life expectancy.
-However, under European legislation, introduced in December 2012, insurers can no longer take gender into account when determining premiums, so this differential between women and men has disappeared.
+However under European legislation introduced in 2012 insurers can no longer take gender into account when determining premiums, so this differential between women and men has disappeared.

 Similarly, if you have always been in the peak of health, your premiums will be much lower than if you have suffered from a serious medical condition at any point, as your life expectancy will be considered longer.

 You will also pay less for cover if you are a non-smoker.
 However, don’t assume you can kick the habit and then take out cover as a non-smoker.
 You will need to have given up nicotine products, including e-cigarettes, for at least 12 months, and not be using any nicotine replacement products to qualify as a non-smoker.

 Let your insurer know if you already have life cover in place and you stop smoking, as they might be able to reduce your premiums.